Equally as rare as its parent breeds, if not more, the Blue Blood Cane Corso is undoubtedly the best choice for a companion dog.

 - Socialization is an important part of its training

-The best way to raise a Blue Blood Cane Corso is with consistent training where you clearly establish that you are its owner.
+The best way to raise a Blue Blood Cane Corso is with consistent training where you establish that you are its owner.

-Keeping that in mind, the dog is more suitable for owners who have had prior experience of handling dogs because the Blue Blood Cane Corso will need to be dealt with a firm hand in order to curb its aggressiveness.
+Keeping that in mind, the dog is more suitable for owners who have had prior experience of handling dogs because the Blue Blood Cane Corso will need to be dealt with a firm hand to curb its aggressiveness.

-In fact, the Blue Blood Cane Corso can be very gentle and affectionate to its family members, particularly around young kids.
+The Blue Blood Cane Corso can be very gentle and affectionate to its family members, particularly around young kids.

 Through socialization as a puppy, you will be teaching your dog how to react and respond to certain people or situations, which will go a long way in developing its personality later on in life.